Lagos Expat City & Insurance Guide

 Safety & Security

 According to OSAC Lagos 2016 Crime & Safety Report, US visitors and residents in the mainland of Lagos have experienced assaults, kidnappings, and even armed muggings.
 And these crimes can happen during both daylight and evening hours, so expatriates should be well aware of their surroundings at all times.
 In the countryside, there are frequent attacks over the oil resources that are so important to the economy in Nigeria, including Lagos.
 There is always the ever-present threat of terrorism, especially from Boko Haram.
 Visitors and expats moving to Lagos should make sure that they are covered by international health insurance with medical evacuation coverage.

 Expats can visit Yellow Chilli on Joel Ogunaike Street for Nigerian delicious gourmet meals and local spicy foods.
 Feature dishes including pepper soup and spicy seafood.
 Another popular choice is Dechills Hind on Adeniran Ogunsanya Street.
 It is known for its quality ingredients.
 Beef Rossini and Chicken are must-try dishes.

 Mercado Municipal da Avenida de Lagos is a popular place.
-If you plan a day trip into Lagos, then its often worth a morning visit.
-Fresh fish will arrive in the market twice everyday.
+If you plan a day trip to Lagos, then its often worth a morning visit.
+Fresh fish will arrive in the market twice every day.
 Also, there are beautiful and exciting shopping malls such as The Palms, Adeniran Ogunsanya and Keja City Mall.
 All of them excellent fashion choices for expats and locals alike.